-This tasty Fool Proof Loaded Santa Fe Slow Cooker Chili is our most popular recipe!
+This POPULAR Slow Cooker Chili with corn flavorful and EASY!
 It’s seasoned with a homemade blend and sweetened with honey!
 Can’t wait 5 hours?
 Stove top directions included and it’s ready in 45 min!

-I’ve been making this homemade Loaded Slow Cooker Santa Fe Chili recipe for years and it never disappoints.
+I’ve been making this homemade Loaded Slow Cooker Chili with corn recipe for years and it never disappoints.
 My friends LOVE it as much as I love serving it because it’s hearty, full of beef and beans with a smoky flavor and just a hint of natural flavored sweetness.